piotrmurach/strings/README.md

 ## 4. Utilities

-**Strings** aims to be fleaxible and allow you to choose only the utilities that you need.
+**Strings** aims to be flexible and allow you to choose only the utilities that you need.
 Currently you can choose from:

 |  Utility     | Description | API docs |
 | ------------ | ----------- | -------- |